HelpBot Assistant

 import 'zone.js';

-To customize the sort icon in the Grid, you can override the default grid classes .e-icon-ascending and .e-icon-descending with custom content using CSS.
-Simply specify the desired icons or symbols using the content property as mentioned below
+Sort icon customization in the grid is accomplished by overriding the default grid classes .e-icon-ascending and .e-icon-descending with custom content using CSS.
+The desired icons or symbols are specified using the content property as shown below:

 .e-grid .e-icon-ascending::before {